 "A LOT.
 It can help you in different ways, like for example during studying or when you are an emotional wreck" - Maureen, 18

-"Bat for Lashes, Janelle Monáe, Beyoncé, Megan thee Stallion, Missy Elliott, Sho Madjozi, Babes Wodumo, Jemi Alade - They make music I can relate too and dance to.
+"Bat for Lashes, Janelle Monáe, Beyoncé, Megan thee Stallion, Missy Elliott, Sho Madjozi, Babes Wodumo, Jemi Alade - They make music I can relate to and dance to.
 They speak about struggles and happiness in a way that’s similar to how I experience it.
 They walk a fine line between realism and escapism.
 They work hard to make amazing art!" - Miriam, 23

 "Megan Thee Stallion!
 She is one of the very few dark-skinned female artists who have been successful without having to lighten her skin"- Mindy, 22

-"I look up to: SZA, Solange, Kali Uchis, Megan thee Stallion, Azealia Banks, Janelle Monaé, Mahalia, Ari Lennox, Sade, Victoria Monet and many more.
+"I look up to SZA, Solange, Kali Uchis, Megan thee Stallion, Azealia Banks, Janelle Monaé, Mahalia, Ari Lennox, Sade, Victoria Monet and many more.
 I look up to these women because they are unapologetic about who they are and the music they make.
 Through their music, they make me feel as if I can be and do anything I want even if society gives me the feeling that I can’t.
 Especially when it comes to being comfortable and owning your sexuality as a black woman.
-I also listen to these women because they are vocal about societal and political issues in their countries and are are not afraid to stand up for what they believe in." - Irine, 23
+I also listen to these women because they are vocal about societal and political issues in their countries and are not afraid to stand up for what they believe in." - Irine, 23

 "My mom used to listen to Tracy Chapman, Aretha Franklin and Nina Simone, which had a big impact on me in my childhood.
 Then of course Missy Elliot, Eve and Destiny's Child were super huge for me and my sisters.
 Not to forget Beyoncé and especially Rihanna, who had an impact on my identity-finding.
-In my youth I was a reggae kid and Jamaican women like Jah9 with her conscious message, Tanya Stephens and Sevana with their beautiful emotions and dance hall artists like Spice, Shenseea and JCapri, became super important for me.
+In my youth I was a reggae kid and Jamaican women like Jah9 with her conscious message, Tanya Stephens and Sevana with their beautiful emotions and dance halls artists like Spice, Shenseea and JCapri, became super important for me.
 Not to forget Nneka, who I saw on my very first concert at the age of 11, experiencing her strong willingness in her message.
 In general artists like FKA Twigs and Janelle Monaé are strongly inspiring in their whole message, performance and expression.
 Regarding RnB, girls like Summer Walker, Nao, Ella Mai, Teyana Taylor and Jorja Smith often sing out of my speakers.
 I want to mention Aya Nakamura and Simi, but especially Sho Madjozi, who I think is so important as a female African optimistic voice.
 In Germany, we have Nura, Rola, Eunique, and a few more, which I think are great rappers / singers and important for the country." - Theresa, 23

 "Megan Thee Stallion, Jhene Aiko, Kehlani - they make lovely music that can help people and touch you.
 For me, it's amazing what they can do by using their voice" - Maureen, 18

-"These self-made women, they carry so much power.
+"These self-made women, carry so much power.
 I can feel that they don´t do it just for themselves, bus for all of us.
-They really have something to say, which does something to society.
+They really have something to say, which does something for society.
 In the course of the last years many of them made it into the mainstream, and not without good reason" - Theresa, 23

 "Respect in all genres.
 Not underestimating the wide range WoC have.
-I know a lot of us love genres like punk and rock too but there aren’t many known WoC in that genre.
+I know a lot of us to love genres like punk and rock too but there aren’t many known WoC in that genre.
 We have to be seen without question in every genre we chose" - Miriam, 23

-"When looking at the R&B and hip hop genre specifically, I noticed that there were a lot gorgeous and talented women but not a lot of them looked like me.
-It were always the ones that were lighter skinned who would get more attention and were viewed as more desirable.
+"When looking at the R&B and hip hop genre specifically, I noticed that there were a lot of gorgeous and talented women but not a lot of them looked like me.
+It was always the ones that were lighter skinned who would get more attention and were viewed as more desirable.
 That also had an impact on the beauty standards I had for myself as a child/teenager.
 Now that I am older and seeing more women in music that look like me, makes me feel that what I am is good enough and if they can do it then I can do it too!" - Irine, 22

 "For me, it stands for POWER AND INDEPENDENCE.
 For them, it's harder to get to the top.
 To see that they have reached it gives more women of color motivation to do it as well" - Maureen, 18